PowerShell/ConsoleGuiTools/README.md

 This command gets the processes running on the local computer and sends them to a tree view window.

+Use right arrow when a row has a `+` symbol to expand the tree.
+Left arrow will collapse the tree.

 ## Development

 ### 1. Install PowerShell 7.2+